7. Video Game Addiction

 What relationship can we establish between this phenomenon and the development of critical thinking and reasoning?
 Addiction to any substance or activity adversely affects our self-image.
-Anyone who finds themselves in this situation of addiction, be they children or adults, gradually loses interest in everything but the source of their addiction.
+Anyone who finds themselves addicted, be they children or adults, begins losing interest in other activities.
 They don’t feel that intellectual, cultural, or sporting activities have anything to offer.
 The only things that are important are immediate gratification and that which invokes it.
 This no longer leaves any room for critical thinking and reasoning and can even cause regression.

 Addicted children will rationalize their lack of motivation by stating that everything else is uninteresting and that they play the game out of free will—because it’s the only interesting thing out there.
 This absence of critical thinking about oneself will forestall the possibility of shaking the addiction and even leads to video game withdrawal.

 Overexposure to video games can therefore be disastrous for pre-adolescents and teenagers in terms of the development of their critical faculties.
 It can affect children’s future for good.
 It can deprive children from experience in sublimating their impulses and in taking joy in learning.

 How to stop video game addiction

 Wait as long as possible before introducing children to video games, other than those which are cognitively or intellectually stimulating.